arhonte/ci-test-project/README.md

 # ci-test-project
-Very simple project to play with CI and GitHub
+Very simple project to play with CI and GitHub (develop version)